 Donna turned and began to walk away as Dee-Dee let go of her mother and came back to stand beside me.
 I guess she was getting to the point in her life where it was not cool to hug your dad around the waist with your friends all standing there as witnesses to all that was transpiring.

 Sandy and I were not a couple now, or anything like that.
-This is not one of those stories where the cheated-on guy has a bevy of divorcées or office girls--or even junior sisters-in-law--waiting to try him on for size once he is finally divorced from his harpy of a cheating wife.
+This is not one of those stories where the cheated-on guy has a bevy of divorcées or office girls -- or even junior sisters-in-law -- waiting to try him on for size once he is finally divorced from his harpy of a cheating wife.
 Although, that might have been nice, it was just not the case here.
-Sandy was the single mom of Virginia, the BFF of my daughter, Dee-Dee.
+Sandy was the single mom of eleven-year-old Virginia, the BFF of my daughter, Dee-Dee.
 Sandy had gotten pregnant in high school, but had never married.
 Seeing that I had my hands full with the party, she had volunteered to stay and help.

 While the FAA was still holding off on the approval and licensing of commercial UAVs until 2015, or even later, Diz and I were still doing all the necessary basic research and testing that we could get away with.
 We routinely maneuvered the two UAVs at minimal altitudes and on private land nearby so that we could be on the cutting edge of the business side of UAVs once the FAA's restrictions were lifted.
 We probably violated a whole bunch of regs in all of our activities, but we laughingly said to ourselves that we could keep it up as long as we stayed literally 'under the radar' (ha-ha).

-We also had foreign contracts and monetary advances for production of more copies--and even more advanced versions--of ET and Enola Gay from Diz' two cousins in India.
-Those two brothers were already planning to put UAV delivery into effect there, unencumbered by Indian law; something only envisioned publically here in the U.S. so far by the executives at a major American online retailer and one of America's largest delivery pizza companies.
+We also had foreign contracts and monetary advances for production of more copies -- and even more advanced versions -- of ET and Enola Gay from Diz' two cousins in India.
+Those two brothers were already planning to put UAV delivery into effect there, unencumbered by Indian law; something only envisioned publically here in the U.S. so far by the executives at Amazon Dot Com and Domino's Pizza.

 The two Indian entrepreneurs also visions of being the commercial leaders for all of South East Asia in the use of UAVs for such things as remote sensing (as in electromagnetic, biological, and chemical sensing).
 Commercial aerial motion picture filmmaking was also a lucrative field (Bollywood, the home of the Indian film industry, was already clamoring for their products).
 Add to these efforts those involving oil and gas exploration (and even minerals) and mountain rescue (many climbers coming from all over the world found themselves in need of emergency supplies while awaiting rescue in the Himalayas).
 We were talking about the potential for big bucks (or Rupees, as the case may be).